PrincyM/Angular-Project/README.md

 # Angular-Project
 Aim: This repo is to track our progress for Humber Angular Project that includes building a single page application (SPA) with RESTful APIs

 Description: Team Portfolio is a single page application that includes profile information and projects done by the team of developers who built this application.
-It is built using Angular 2 with Bootstrap to make it responsive.
+It is built using Angular 2 with Bootstrap.

 ## Princy: